Las Médulas: spectacular cultural park in Northern Spain

 The Cabrera archipelago is a subset of Islands of the Balearic islands archipelago off the eastern coast of Spain, in the Mediterranean Sea.
 This small slice of the Mediterranean has a very particular combination of naturally occurring characteristics.

-The surrounding waters are particularly pristine and fertile and the islands themselves are home to over 150 species of migratory birds, and to one of the Baleares most beautiful beaches.
+The surrounding waters are particularly pristine and fertile and the islands themselves are home to over 150 species of migratory birds, and to one of the most beautiful beaches in Baleares.
 But, something you wont find anywhere else in the world are the endemic species unique to this “chain within a chain” of islands.
 There are over 200 species of birds, fish, flora and invertebrates that cannot be found in any other place.
 If all this weren’t enough, who can say no to a vacation on a Mediterranean Island?

 In the mountainous region south of the medieval city of Toledo, and between Ciudad Real, the Cabañeros National Park is an area dedicated to wildlife protection.
 The park is home to some of the most unique mammals on the Iberian peninsula.
 The elusive Iberian Lynx has even been sighted in the park after a 50 year absence.